The following are terms students commonly encounter throughout their time at CU-Boulder.

 Course section number This three-digit number refers to the specific meeting pattern of the course.

-Degree audit A web-based tool that displays your progress toward graduation.
-It tracks students' MAPS, core, major, and elective requirements and lists courses that fulfill each requirement students still need.
+Degree audit A web-based tool that displays a student's progress toward graduation.
+It tracks students' various degree requirements, and lists courses that fulfill each requirement students still need.
 Degree audits may be viewed via MyCUinfo.

 Double major Two declared majors within one degree program.
-For example, a student in Arts and Sciences with a double major in history and philosophy will earn one bachelor of arts degree.
+For example, a student in the College of Arts and Sciences with a double major in history and philosophy will earn one bachelor of arts degree.

-Drop/add Period after registration a student can add or drop courses and change credit designations without instructor signatures. (registrar.colorado.edu/students/registration/registration_packet/drop_add.html)
+Drop/add Period after registration during which a student can add or drop courses and change credit designations without instructor signatures. (registrar.colorado.edu/students/registration/registration_packet/drop_add.html)

-Elective hours Hours students can choose out of interest or toward a minor or certificate program.
-Elective hours are simply hours that students need toward graduation that are not used to fulfill core or major requirements.
+Elective hours Hours students choose to take out of interest.
+Elective hours are credit hours that students need toward graduation that are not used to fulfill other requirements.

-Enrollment Appointment (registration time) Time designated for student to start registering for courses.
+Enrollment Appointment (registration time) Designated time for a student to start registering for courses.
 Generally designed so that seniors register first, followed by juniors, sophomores, and freshmen.
-This time can be found on your MyCUinfo portal.
+Students can locate their enrollment appointment time on the MyCUinfo portal.

 FAFSA (Free Application for Federal Student Aid) The leading provider of student higher education financial assistance, located at www.fafsa.gov.

-FERPA (Family Educational Rights and Privacy Act of 1974) A federal law designed to protect the privacy of education records, to establish the right of students to inspect and review their education records, and to provide guidelines for the protection from inaccurate and misleading data through informal and formal hearings.
+FERPA (Family Educational Rights and Privacy Act of 1974) A federal law designed to protect the privacy of education records, to establish the right of students to inspect and review their education records, and to provide guidelines for the protection from inaccurate and misleading data.

-“Full-time” status To be considered a full-time student, students must be registered for a minimum of 12 credit hours in a single term.
+“Full-time” status To be considered a full-time student, students must be registered for a minimum of 12 credit hours in a single fall or spring term.
 “Full-time” status may affect eligibility regarding housing, tuition, health insurance, etc.

-General education requirements (core curriculum) Refers to those requirements that apply to all students within a particular college regardless of major.
+General education requirements (core curriculum) Refers to those requirements that apply to all students within a particular college (such as the College of Arts and Sciences or Leeds School of Business) regardless of major.
 Such requirements, in addition to major requirements, must be fulfilled at the time of graduation.

-GPA (grade point average) The overall CU-Boulder GPA is computed as follows: the credit hours and credit points are totaled for all courses; then the total credit points are divided by the total credit hours.
-Transfer work is not calculated into your CU-Boulder GPA.
+GPA (grade point average) The overall CU GPA is computed as follows: the credit hours and credit points are totaled for all courses; then the total credit points are divided by the total credit hours.
+Transfer work is not calculated into your CU GPA.